ch3ck3rs/Goals/2020Goals/Personal/Garmin-App.md

 ##### Monthly Focus:

-* January - none, focus on Debian and Git
+* January - does the app exist already?
-* February
+* February - none, focus on school
-* March
+* March - review MonkeyC
 * April
 * May
 * June